fatash89/atom/.circleci/README.md

 run a command-line text replacement (grep, sed, etc.) on the tag field.
-By default, this field removes `-stock` and `-amd64` from the auto-generated tag s.t. stock builds for intel machines produce tags such as "development-X", "master-X", etc. as before.
+By default, this field removes `-stock` and `-amd64` from the auto-generated tag s.t. stock builds for intel machines produce tags such as "development-X", "latest-X", etc. as before.
 The auto-generated tag for builds automatically appends the variant and platform to the build product.
 In general you shouldn't need to mess with this field as it's mainly a crutch to let us use the matrix features and still get all of our tags as expected but you might want to